AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsor-task-list/2015-01-01-sponsor-task-payroll.md

 ### Payroll requirements met

-We were able to confirm through existing staff records and ATO contributions that your business complies with the payroll conditions of becoming an approved standard business sponsor.
+Thank you.
+We've confirmed with the ATO that your business complies with the payroll conditions as part of becoming a standard business sponsor.